Buttle UK Quality Mark

 Investors in People

-In 2010 Edinburgh Napier was awarded the Royal Society for the Prevention of Accidents (RoSPA) Gold Award for the seventh consecutive year.
-This award for Occupational Health and Safety recognises consistently high standards in the management of Occupational Health and Safety within the University.
+Edinburgh Napier has secured the Royal Society for the Prevention of Accidents (RoSPA) President's Award for 12 consecutive Gold Awards.
+The award for Occupational Health and Safety recognises consistently high standards in the management of Occupational Health and Safety within the University.

 Two Ticks Disability Symbol